CD player and USB-DAC

 The result of this interaction is the audible achievement of a spatial and temporal precision.
 It is no longer necessary to ask the question of deep bass registers, of nuances or transparency of reproduction - the discussion about top performances in terms of sound is over here.
 Rather, new standards are set for continuity and naturalness of reproduction.
 Simply put, compared to the best digital playback devices, whether CD or streaming, a metronom sounds lively and authentic.

-Analog converter TDA1540 or TDA1541?
+TDA1540 or TDA1541A?

-What is it, 14Bit, 16Bit, 32Bit ...?It means the maximum size of the analog sine wave on the amplitude axis (up-down).
+It means the maximum size of the analog sine wave on the amplitude axis (up-down).
 A dynamic range of +6dB is assumed per bit.
-In audio engineering, dynamic range is specified in dB SNR and is the distance between the maximum possible amplitude and the existing background noise.
+In audio engineering, dynamic range is specified in dB SNR and is the distance between the maximum possible amplitude and the existing background noise.Dynamic range = Signal Noise Ratio = SNR

 How much dynamic range is required?

-A TDA1540 with 14Bit has a dynamic range of 97dB.
+A TDA1540 with 14Bit has a dynamic range of 97dB!

 Why does a TDA1540 have a greater dynamic range than 14x6=84dB?